Don't Cha

-"Don't Cha" is a song written by Busta Rhymes and CeeLo Green, and produced by the latter.
-The chorus is a slightly modified interpolation of the chorus line sung by Sir Mix-a-Lot in a song he wrote called "Swass" from his 1988 album Swass.
-The song was originally recorded and published in 2004 by Tori Alamaze, former backing vocalist for the hip hop duo OutKast, and was released as her debut single.
+"Don't Cha" is a song written by Sir Mix-a-Lot, Busta Rhymes and CeeLo Green, and produced by the latter.
+The song was originally recorded and published in 2004 by Tori Alamaze, former backing vocalist for OutKast, and was released as her debut single.
 After minor success, and dissatisfaction with Universal Records, Alamaze gave up her rights to the song.

 The Pussycat Dolls, an American burlesque dance troupe who were poised to reinvent themselves as a pop music girl group, were offered the song from Universal.
-The group recorded a new version of "Don't Cha" with raps from Busta Rhymes and released it in 2005 as the lead single from their debut studio album PCD.
+The group recorded a new version of "Don't Cha" with raps from Busta Rhymes and released it in 2005 as the lead single from their debut studio album, PCD.
 The Pussycat Dolls' version received positive reviews from music critics, many of whom highlighted it as a standout track from the album; however, some of them criticized Busta Rhymes' appearance.
 The song was a commercial success, peaking at number two on the US Billboard Hot 100 and atop the Dance Club Songs and Pop 100 charts.
 Outside the United States, "Don't Cha" topped the charts in 15 countries.
-An accompanying music video for the song was directed by Paul Hunter and featured the group doing various activities, including jumping on a trampoline and drag racing in Jeeps.
+An accompanying music video for the song was directed by Paul Hunter.

 Tori Alamaze version

 Writing and production

-In January 2004, American recording artist and producer CeeLo Green finished writing and producing "Don't Cha", the chorus of which reprises the hook from "Swass" by Sir Mix-a-Lot, taken from his album Swass (1988).
+In January 2004, American recording artist and producer CeeLo Green finished writing and producing "Don't Cha", the chorus of which reprises the hook from "Swass" by Sir Mix-a-Lot from his album Swass (1988).
 The song was recorded in a basement studio in Atlanta, Georgia by Tori Alamaze, a former backing vocalist for the hip-hop duo OutKast in the same month.
+She had signed to his imprint label Radiculture Records.
 Billboards Rashaun Hall described her version of "Don't Cha" as a "midtempo dance gem" that is "backed by a driving minimalist bassline".

 Release

-In November 2004, Alamaze signed a record deal with Green's Radiculture Records and Universal Records, a part of Universal Music Group, and released "Don't Cha" as the lead single from her debut studio album.
-As the song was gaining momentum, Alamaze grew dissatisfied with Universal Records and, in January 2005, agreed to release her rights to the song to get out of her contract as she felt that she "got caught up in the middle of egos and favors."
-Her debut album, which had already been completed, was shelved.
-This decision did not help Green oversee Alamaze's career on a major label, but record executives were still interested in "Don't Cha".
+During recording sessions, at Jermaine Dupri’s studio in Atlanta, DJ Felli Fel from Power 106 in Los Angeles heard "Don't Cha" and started to play on his show.
+As requests increased, the song gained some regional prominence.
+In November 2004, Alamaze signed a record deal with Universal Motown Records, a part of Universal Music Group.
+“Don’t Cha” was featured in the film Beauty Shop.
+Around spring of 2005, while Tori was promoting the song, she discovered that the label decided to give "Don't Cha" to the Pussycat Dolls.